cerner/fhir.cerner.com/content/millennium/r4/financial/support/coverage.md

 ## Delete

-Delete an existing Encounter-level Coverage.
+Delete an existing Patient-Level or Encounter-level Coverage.

     DELETE /Coverage/:id

 _Implementation Notes_

-* For Private Coverages, only Encounter-level Coverages may be deleted.
+* For Private Coverages, both Encounter-level and Patient-level Coverages may be deleted.
 * For Public Coverages, both Encounter-level and Patient-level Coverages may be deleted.

 ### Authorization Types